 In Benigni’s film “La Vita è Bella,” the father reassures his son that their internment camp is simply a peculiar but whimsical game, dismissing rumors of being turned into “buttons and soap” as absurd jests.
 The act of collecting buttons for-profit and utilizing captives’ bodies for utilitarian goods effectively demoralizes the enemy, dehumanizing them and treating them as mere commodities akin to animals.

-It is an irony that in Lodz ghetto in Poland, where factories were built to provide textile goods for the Wehrmacht (initially 70, later as many as 119 factories), the majority of buttons for the Reich’s uniforms were produced.
-These skilled Jewish button makers might later have gone on to contribute their own clothing buttons when deported to the death camps of Chelmno and Auchwitz, and conceivably their bones might in due course have also been utilized.
+Ironically, in the Lodz ghetto in Poland, where factories were established to produce textile goods for the Wehrmacht (initially 70, later as many as 119 factories), the bulk of buttons for the Reich’s uniforms were produced.

-Peoria has given rise to other similar projects such as that in Kirklees in 2011, where a permanent outdoor memorial using 6 million buttons has been set up.
-In the tiny Moriah school in Wellington, New Zealand, a project is underway to collect 1.5 million buttons to represent every child who died in the Holocaust.
+Peoria has inspired other similar initiatives, such as the 2011 memorial in Kirklees, where a permanent outdoor installation comprising 6 million buttons was established.
+Additionally, in the small Moriah school in Wellington, New Zealand, a project is ongoing to gather 1.5 million buttons, each representing a child who perished in the Holocaust.

 The profound impact of these memorials is grounded in our shared recognition of buttons as poignant relics of the past.
 It’s difficult to discard an old button tin, as each seemingly ordinary button likely played a role in the lives of individuals in our own families.

 Sabina Miller, a resident of London who was born in Warsaw in 1923 and interned in the ghetto with her family, holds dear a woolen waistcoat gifted by her mother, possibly on her birthday in June 1939, before her harrowing escape and perilous survival throughout the war.